SharePoint/sp-dev-docs/docs/sp-add-ins/use-an-office-365-sharepoint-site-to-authorize-provider-hosted-add-ins-on-an-on.md

 ---
-title: Use an Office 365 SharePoint site to authorize provider-hosted add-ins on an on-premises SharePoint site
+title: Use ACS to authorize low-trust provider-hosted add-ins on an on-premises SharePoint site
-description: Create an environment where you can use ACS to establish trust between a provider-hosted add-in and an on-premises SharePoint farm, just as you would if you were developing add-ins for an Office 365 SharePoint site. ms.date: 12/28/2017 ms.prod: sharepoint
+description: Create an environment where you can use ACS to establish trust between a low-trust provider-hosted add-in and an on-premises SharePoint farm, just as you would if you were developing add-ins for an Office 365 SharePoint site. ms.date: 12/28/2017 ms.prod: sharepoint
 localization_priority: Normal
 ---

-# Use an Office 365 SharePoint site to authorize provider-hosted add-ins on an on-premises SharePoint site
+# Use ACS to authorize low-trust provider-hosted add-ins on an on-premises SharePoint site

 <a name="Prerequisites"> </a>